Zygar/paged-media-test/src/chapters/acknowledgments.md

 ## Model Legislation & Code Summary

 Currently, there are no standardized regulations to help guide states or regulatory officials in allowing cooks to prepare and sell meals from their homes.
-While several states have passed or are in the process of passing home cooking legislation (such as[California](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201720180AB626),[Utah](https://le.utah.gov/~2021/bills/static/HB0094.html), and[Wyoming](https://www.wyoleg.gov/Legislation/2020/HB0084)), the[FDA model food code](https://www.fda.gov/food/retail-food-protection/fda-food-code) is silent on the activity.
+While several states have passed or are in the process of passing home cooking legislation (such as [California](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201720180AB626), [Utah](https://le.utah.gov/~2021/bills/static/HB0094.html), and [Wyoming](https://www.wyoleg.gov/Legislation/2020/HB0084)), the [FDA model food code](https://www.fda.gov/food/retail-food-protection/fda-food-code) is silent on the activity.

 The COOK Alliance is initially releasing two different documents, a model bill and a model regulatory code.
 Every state has different rules and regulations so these documents must be amended to integrate into relevant state and municipal laws: